CAFDataProcessing/worker-document/README.md

     cancel=false;
 }
 ```
-For more details of the event object refer the Java implementation of for the class from package
+For more details of the `CancelableDocumentEventObject`,  refer the Java implementation of for the class,
 [CancelableDocumentEventObject.java](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/CancelableDocumentEventObject.java)

 ```